Achievable logoAchievable logo

 Answer = $81 sales proceeds (per share)

-When the short (written) call is assigned (exercised), the investor is forced to sell 100 CDE shares at $75.
-Because they’re selling stock, the investor establishes sales proceeds.
+When a short (written) call is assigned, the writer must sell 100 shares at the strike price ($75).
+Because shares are being sold, exercise establishes sales proceeds.

 An investor goes long 100 shares of PEP stock at $120.
 A few months later, they go long 1 PEP Feb 120 put at $9 when PEP’s market price is $115.
 A few weeks later, PEP’s market price falls to $105, and the investor exercises the option.
 What is the tax consequence for both the stock and option?